Pets

 “They’re big and fierce animals, but at the end of the day, they’re mostly vegetarian, minding their own business, looking for food and other things in life.
 And we’re an annoyance at most, and they’ll do everything in their power to avoid us,” he told SFGATE.

-Any reintroduction would be carefully managed.
+A reintroduction would be carefully managed, according to the proposed bill.
 A small number of bears would be placed in remote areas with ample access to food, and a low likelihood of encounters with humans or cattle, Cummings said.
 Each bear would also be tracked using GPS collars.

 A study from the California Grizzly Alliance identified three areas within the state for potential re-introduction: the southern Sierra Nevada (from Sequoia and Kings Canyon to Yosemite), Northern California’s coastal ranges near Redwood National and State Parks, and the Sespe Wilderness in Los Padres National Forest.